flarocca/file_server_challenge/README.md

 ## Pending Task & Improvements

-- Feature flag for tracing
+- Feature for tracing
+- Support for different hash algorithms

 # Server

 For the server I used a template I built myself at my current job.
-Since we run some microservices, there is a template repository we use to quickly set up everything.
+Since we run microservices, there is a template repository we use to quickly set up everything.
-The original template also includes a crafted bash script that modifies some common properties such as service name, github actions pipelines, helm charts, etc. I didn't include that scrtipt here.
+The original template also includes a crafted bash script that modifies some common properties such as service name, github actions pipelines, helm charts, etc.
+I didn't include that scrtipt here.
 So I leveraged the Server harness I already built in the past to focus on the logic specific needed for the client to work.

 I have a strong bias towards how to structure projects so that layers are properly decoupled from each other due to my past on .Net and C# (and I find it very useful in Rust as well).
 You can have a look at this old [C# API Template](https://github.com/flarocca/tmenos3.netcore.apidemo)

 The project structure is as follows:
 - `handlers`: this is the most external layer (presentation layer).
 It is responsible for validating input and formatting output.